pewarnes/pewarnes.github.io/_pages/research.md

  effects of improving urban transit once we take into account these patterns of spatial sorting?
  In this paper, I study the effects of the construction of a bus rapid transit system (BRT) on the spatial reorganization of residents within the city of Buenos Aires, Argentina.
-To do so, I leverage an individual level panel data set of more than two million residents that with which I can describe intra-city migration patterns.
+To do so, I leverage an individual level panel data set of more than two million residents with which I can describe intra-city migration patterns.
 I first find reduced form evidence that the construction of the BRT increased the spatial segregation between high and low-skilled residents within the city.
 I then develop a dynamic quantitative spatial equilibrium model of a city with